dpi-tta-slides/keep-it-simple/PITCHME.md

 ---

-- Chat with us during office hours to help select an idea (hopefully from among a handful) and scope it down to a good initial feature set.
+- Chat with us during lab to help select an idea (hopefully from among a handful) and scope it down to a good initial feature set.

 ---